Too Little, Too Late

 Even though the once-fearsome Atari name is losing its potency, it still has enough power to strike fear in the hearts of Nintendo brass.
 In 1983, enjoying success with their Famicom videogame unit in Japan, the company approaches Atari with the hopes that they will build and distribute the Famicom in North America.
 With Atari’s financial troubles mounting and draconian terms imposed by Nintendo president Hiroshi Yamauchi, the deal eventually falls through.

 The Jack Tramiel-led Atari Corp. eventually reintroduces the 7800 at the winter 1986 CES, along with the redesigned, smaller 2600.
-Included with the 7800 is the cartridge Pole Position II, and there are only three other well-worn arcade game titles available for sale at the console’s debut: Asteroids, Joust and Ms. Pac-Man.
+Included with the 7800 is the cartridge Pole Position II, and there are only three other game titles available for sale at the console’s debut: well-worn arcade hits Asteroids, Joust and Ms. Pac-Man.
 A library of nearly 60 games eventually builds up for the system during its run, with the 7800 selling over 3.5 million units between 1986 and 1990.
-However, in a market distrustful of Atari’s past failures and now dominated by product from Nintendo and Sega, Atari has to sell the units for under $80, a very low profit margin indeed.
+However, in a market distrustful of Atari’s past failures and now dominated by product from Nintendo and Sega, Atari has to sell the units for under $80, a very low-profit margin indeed.
 In early 1992, along with the old warhorses 2600 and 400/800 computer line, Atari announces the end of production of the 7800.

 Sources (Click to view; inert links are kept for historical purposes)